chunkunbo/CRISPR/README.md

 ## Input Genome/Chromosome
 Users can use any genomes/chromosomes as input.
 However, there can't by any new-line symbols inside the input.
 Scripts that can remove new-lines symbols are provided.

-## Input Generators for CasOFFinder and CasOT
+## Generating gRNA targeting sequences
-We compare the automata-based approach with two state-of-the-art tools, which have different input formats.
-Therefore, we provide two different generators for CasOFFinder and CasOT respectively.
+We compare the automata-based approach with two state-of-the-art tools (CasOFFinder and CasOT), but these tools have different input formats for gRNA targeting sequences.
+Therefore, we provide two different generators for CasOFFinder and CasOT respectively to generate gRNA targeting sequences.
+The output file of these generators will be used as the input of the ANML generator.

 ## ANML Generator
 Because CasOFFinder and CasOT allow mismatches in different positions, we provide two differnt ANML generators for CasOFFinder and CasOT respectively.